-Please refer to the following checklist when preparing a growth response:

-- construct a personal response that connects performance observations to personal musical and practice goals - each submission should be typed, double-spaced, approx. 2 pages, and reflect a sense of academic integrity (refer to "Expectations of Students" below for notes on submissions and plagiarism) - □ grading will be based on content 50%, style 20%, form 20%, and writing mechanics & grammar 10%

-Lunch with a Musician

-A student interested in participating in "Lunch with a Musician" will take a musician from one of our music partner organizations out for lunch and complete a biographical note on him/her.
-Upon request of the student, arrangements will be made by the instructor to connect the student with a musician.
-Please note that the student is required to cover the cost of the lunch, as well as that of the musician he/she is interviewing.

-Please refer to the following checklist when preparing a biographical note:

-- construct interview questions prior to the actual lunch meeting - write the musician's "story" and incorporate applicable personal reflections (NOTE: the musicians and their colleagues will be reading submissions after they are vetted and approved by the instructor) - each submission should be typed, double-spaced, approx. 2 pages, and reflect a sense of academic integrity (refer to "Expectations of Students" below for notes on submissions and plagiarism) - □ grading will be based on content 50%, style 20%, form 20%, and writing mechanics & grammar 10%

-Pitch Tendency Chart

-Using the form provided, the student will complete a pitch tendency chart to bring to the April conference.

-Please refer the following checklist when preparing a pitch or rhythmic tendency chart:

-- □ complete the assignment using the "Pitch Tendency Chart" form - the exercise must be completed five times on five different days - □ complete your regular warm up prior to starting the exercise - be consistent and try to complete each day in the same location and under the same conditions, bearing in mind that room size and temperature, as well as the amount you warm up or sing prior will have an impact on pitch tendency - be aware that academic integrity is an expectation of the school and remember that you also have an obligation to everyone in the ensemble to complete the exercise honestly - □ grading will be based on completion 40%, observations 30%, and honest attempt to reach goals set in December conference 30%
+Please refer to the following checklist when preparing a growth response: construct a personal response that connects performance observations to personal musical and practice goals each submission should be typed, double-spaced, approx. 2 pages, and reflect a sense of academic integrity (refer to "Expectations of Students" below for notes on submissions and plagiarism) grading will be based on content - 50%, style - 20%, form - 20%, and writing mechanics & grammar - 10% with a NA validade vith a Musician ont interested in participating in "Lunch with a Musician" will take a musician from one of our partner organizations out for lunch and complete a biographical note on him/her.
+Upon request tudent, arrangements will be made by the instructor to connect the student with a musician. note that the student is required to cover the cost of the lunch, as well as that of the musician is interviewing. • Please refer to the following checklist when preparing a biographical note: construct interview questions prior to the actual lunch meeting write the musician's "story" and incorporate applicable personal reflections (NOTE: the musicians and their colleagues will be reading submissions after they are vetted and approved by the instructor) each submission should be typed, double-spaced, approx. 2 pages, and reflect a sense of academic integrity (refer to "Expectations of Students" below for notes on submissions and plagiarism) grading will be based on content - 50%, style - 20%, form - 20%, and writing mechanics & grammar - 10% Situals T and an an Chart endency Chart confere ne form provided, the student will complete a pitch tendency chart to bring to the April omere ince.
+Please refer the following checklist when preparing a pitch or rhythmic tendency chart: complete the assignment using the "Pitch Tendency Chart" form the exercise must be completed five times on five different days complete your regular warm up prior to starting the exercise be consistent and try to complete each day in the same location and under the same conditions, bearing in mind that room size and temperature, as well as the amount you warm up or sing prior will have an impact on pitch tendency be aware that academic integrity is an expectation of the school and remember that you also have an obligation to everyone in the ensemble to complete the exercise honestly grading will be based on completion - 40%, observations - 30%, and honest attempt to reach goals set in December conference - 30%